harris-2374/srmjg/README.md

 # Dependencies:
-Pandas is the only required dependency, but if you plan to use .xlsx files you will also need openpyxl.
+Pandas is the only required dependency, but if you plan to use Excel files (.xlsx) you will also need openpyxl.
 Below are commands for conda enviornments and python virtual environments.

     $ conda install python=3.9.5 pandas openpyxl
     - or -